State-of-Rhode-Island-eCMS/ecms_profile/ecms_base/modules/custom/ecms_api_recipient/README.md

 ### oauth_client_secret
-The OAuth client secret is essentially the password that is used to allow access to the consumer.
+The OAuth client secret is essentially the password that is used to allow access to the consumer entity.
 Care should be taken to ensure that this secret is treated as a password with plenty of length and randomness.

+The Client ID and the Client Secret above will be passed to `oauth/token` route by the publishing site to gain an access token with which to create content.